top of page

 Equine-Assisted Psychotherapy (EAP/EAT)

-Incorporating Horses and other animals into Therapy Sessions
+Incorporating horses and other animals into Counseling Sessions

 20250328_134146(1).heic